-A Step-by-Step Guide for Seamless Integrating and Troubleshooting a Custom Integration in Synthesize.
+A Step-by-Step Guide for Seamless Integrating and Troubleshooting a Self-Hosted Integration in Reconcile™.

-This comprehensive guide provides step-by-step instructions for implementing a custom integration using the Synthesize PowerShell SDK.
-Learn how to seamlessly connect your vendors and systems to synchronize vendor usage to Synthesize.
+This comprehensive guide provides step-by-step instructions for implementing a custom integration using the Reconcile™ PowerShell SDK.
+Learn how to seamlessly connect your vendors and systems to synchronize vendor usage to Reconcile™ .

 We cover module installation, troubleshooting PowerShell issues, and automating usage synchronization, ensuring you can leverage the full capabilities of your custom integration.